 Changing Pathways (formerly known as Basildon Women’s Aid) has been an integral part of the local South Essex and Thurrock community for over forty years and over this time has supported thousands of adults and their children to escape abusive relationships and move on with their lives.

-Changing Pathways has a long history of service in its mission to support women experiencing domestic abuse.
-Over the years, the organisation has evolved as required, to remain aligned with the needs of the people we support.
+Changing Pathways has a long history of service in its mission to support people experiencing domestic abuse.
+Over the years, the organisation has evolved as required, to remain aligned with the needs of the individuals we support.

 Founded in 1977, during the women’s liberation movement of the 1960s and 1970s, the first refuge house was opened in Basildon, Essex.
 Basildon Women’s Refuge grew over the years, achieving charity status and a second house in 1980.
-By 2005, the current refuge site and move on accommodation had been acquired in Basildon, significantly increasing the number of women the refuge could provide safety to.
-The organisation now provides safe refuge accommodation for forty-three women and their children at any one time.
+By 2005, the current refuge site and move-on accommodation had been acquired in Basildon, significantly increasing the number of women the refuge could provide safety to.

 In 1999 the refuge started to offer outreach services to women and children in the community for the first time.
 The opening of the Parklands Women’s Centre in 2001 extended its community based services.
 Located near the centre of Basildon the services were readily accessible to visitors and women needing our service.
 In 2011 the service was relocated to Parklands II site in Felmores when the old site was sold off to build new flats and houses.
 This centre away from our refuge sites is the main place that our group and therapy work takes place.
 Today the organisation reaches over 1,300 individuals each year.